arthurmauvezin/devops-course/slides/continuous-integration.md

 #### Functional / End-to-end tests

-* We simulate inputs as they will be by real users (Gherkin scenario)
+* We simulate inputs as they would be by real users
+* Example:
-* ex: we simulate clicks, character typing, scrolling, double tap, ...
+  * We simulate clicks, character typing, scrolling, double tap, ...
   * Then, we validate return: the page load, information is sent, ...
   * Rely on technical prerequisites: ids on html element, ...

 ----